Recreational & Commercial Boating

 access keys, skip navigation=Sskip to content

-The Office of Finance and Services operates OneGov Web site on behalf of NSW licensing authorities listed on the Contact Us page.
+The Department of Finance, Services and Innovation operates OneGov Web site on behalf of NSW licensing authorities listed on the Contact Us page.
 This privacy statement explains how your privacy is protected when:

-The Office of Finance and Services and each licensing authority that uses OneGov Web site must comply with the Privacy and Personal Information Protection Act 1998.
+The Department of Finance, Services and Innovation and each licensing authority that uses OneGov Web site must comply with the Privacy and Personal Information Protection Act 1998.
 You can obtain further information about this legislation from the NSW Privacy Commissioner.

 OneGov Web site provides the NSW community with a common set of online services for business, occupational and recreational licences.
 The Web site is a gateway between the public and licensing authorities.